m-goos/m-goos/README.md

 - Email: use my first name @ my last name `.dev` - I respond faster to e-mails.

 ### Deployed work
 My deployed work is, as you might imagine, mostly professional.
 Here's a selection of some **tiny** projects that I built to learn new things.
-You'll find all the code repositories on my github profile:
+You'll find all the code for these project in public repositories on my github profile:

 - Dashboard to visualize data, including chart.js and tables, fully responsive - https://d4risgryuo87c.cloudfront.net/
 - My personal website (note: work in progress..) - https://m-rc.nl/